 The SBVR XMI Metamodel file is provided as part of this specification (see 25.2).
 The SBVR XML Schema file is also provided as part of this specification (see 25.3).

-SBVR tools generate and process SBVR Content Model exchange documents that validate according to the “SBVR XML Schema” files of sub clause 25.3.
+SBVR tools generate and process SBVR Content Model exchange documents that validate according to the “SBVR XMI XML Schema” file of sub clause 25.3.
 The “SBVR Content Model for SBVR” file of sub clause 25.4 can be used as an example SBVR Content Model exchange document.

 The “SBVR XMI Metamodel” file of sub clause 25.2 is a machine-readable metamodel that may be employed in the development of SBVR tools.